DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Introduction

 We validate the effectiveness of \ours{} on two tasks: story-to-video generation and compositional text-to-video generation.
-For story-to-video generation, we collect a story dataset, \dataname{}, and compare \ours{} with prior SoTA methods (i.e., VideoDirectGPT~\cite{lin2023videodirectorgpt} and VLogger~\cite{zhuang2024vlogger}). \ours{} achieves a 13.1\% relative improvement in character consistency (CLIP + DINO score) and an 8.56\% relative gain in text-following capability (CLIP + ViCLIP score) over these approaches.
-Additionally, it enhances sequential event generation within a single scene, achieving a 27.2\% relative improvement in DINO score for smooth multi-event transitions, underscoring its effectiveness.
-In compositional text-to-video generation, \ours{} outperforms baseline methods on T2V-CompBench~\cite{sun2024t2v} across all dimensions, demonstrating its strength in compositional generation.
-Notably, despite being based on open-source models~\cite{yang2024cogvideox}, \ours{} achieves the highest scores in dynamic attribute binding and object interaction, along with comparable results in spatial relationships and motion binding to closed-source models.
-This highlights the potential of our approach to bridge the performance gap between open- and closed-source models.
-Lastly, we provide qualitative examples to showcase the effectiveness of \ours{} in \textit{coherent composition} and \textit{multi-character customization}, etc. In summary, our main contributions include: \begin{itemize}[noitemsep, topsep=4pt, leftmargin=*] \item A retrieval-augmented prior learning approach to enhance the synthesis of complex motions. \item A spatiotemporal region-based attention module for coherent composition of multiple objects and sequential events, along with a region-based LoRA injection design for multi-character, multi-motion customization. \item SoTA performance in both compositional T2V and SVG. \end{itemize}
+For SVG, we collect a story dataset, \dataname{}, and compare \ours{} with SoTA methods (VideoDirectGPT~\cite{lin2023videodirectorgpt} and VLogger~\cite{zhuang2024vlogger}). \ours{} achieves a 13.1\% relative improvement in character consistency score and an 8.56\% gain in text alignment score.
+It also improves sequential event generation within a single scene, with a 27.2\% boost for smoother multi-event transitions.
+Qualitative results further show strong generalization to multi-character settings.
+In compositional T2V generation, \ours{} outperforms baseline methods on T2V-CompBench~\cite{sun2024t2v} across all dimensions, demonstrating its strength in compositional generation.
+Notably, despite being based on open-source models~\cite{yang2024cogvideox}, \ours{} achieves the highest scores in dynamic attribute binding and object interaction, along with comparable results in spatial relationships and motion binding to closed-source models, showing our method's potential to bridge the performance gap between open- and closed-source models.
+In summary, our main contributions include: \begin{itemize}[noitemsep, topsep=4pt, leftmargin=*] \item A retrieval-augmented prior learning approach to enhance the synthesis of complex motions. \item A spatiotemporal region-based attention module for coherent composition of multiple objects and sequential events, along with a region-based LoRA injection design for character and sequential motion customization. \item SoTA performance in both compositional T2V and SVG. \end{itemize}